dynamick/ecoute-macos/README.md

 #### Common

 - Python >=3.8.0
-- An OpenAI API key
+- An OpenAI API key that can access OpenAI API (set up a paid account OpenAI account)
-- FFmpeg
+- FFmpeg (check below for installation instructions)

 #### Windows